This website and all content is owned and copyrighted by Kevin Flatley 2015

 Where it all began in 1954>

-Anyone who has served aboard the USS Spiegel Grove (LSD 32), Sailor or embarked Marine, may join the
+Anyone who has served aboard the USS Spiegel Grove (LSD 32), Sailor, embarked Marines/Army units, etc, may join the

 USS Spiegel Grove (LSD 32) Reunion Association.